 Biliana Tzinlikova

-In 2021, the Erika Frieser Chamber Music Days were founded by Biliana Tzinlikova, teacher of piano chamber music at the Mozarteum, in collaboration with the Institute for Equality & Gender Studies at the Mozarteum University in an effort to give a larger stage to the work of female composers, which is still underrepresented in concert programmes.
-The programmes of the festival, which takes place approximately every one and a half years, aim to transcend the boundaries of what is "always and everywhere audible" and present not only works by female composers, but also deliberately the creative palette of all non-canonical composers, whose pieces often remain in the shadow of the familiar or discourse-defining.
-The sonic diversity of the chamber music spectrum will be explored in three concerts each, ranging from duo, trio and quartetPLUS combinations and orientated towards different instrumentation sizes and possibilities.
-The Erika Frieser Chamber Music Days are characterised by a unique, tangible artistic synergy, as each concert programme is created in close collaboration with all participants and teachers and students of the Mozarteum University perform side by side with renowned guests.
+In 2021, the Erika Frieser Chamber Music Days were founded by Biliana Tzinlikova, teacher of piano chamber music at the Mozarteum, in collaboration with the Institute for Equality & Gender Studies at the Mozarteum University.
+The festival was conceived with the vision of giving greater exposure to works by female composers, which are still underrepresented in concert programmes.
+The festival, which takes place approximately every one and a half years, aims to transcend the boundaries of what is "heard always and everywhere" and present not only works by female composers, but also consciously give space to the creative palette of all non-canonical composers, whose pieces often remain in the shadow of the familiar or discourse-defining works.
+The tonal diversity of the chamber music spectrum will be explored in three concerts, ranging from duo, trio and quartetPLUS combinations and orientated towards different instrumentation sizes and possibilities.
+The Erika Frieser Chamber Music Days are characterised by a unique, tangible artistic synergy, as each concert programme is created in close collaboration with all participants, with teachers and students of the Mozarteum University performing side by side with renowned guests.

 The festival is dedicated to Erika Frieser (1927-2011), who was the first woman to hold a professorship for piano chamber music, vocal and instrumental accompaniment at the Mozarteum between 1973 and 1995.

 Erika Frieser was born on 24 September 1927 as the daughter of Rudolf Frieser (1895-1966) and Gisela Frieser (née Peikert, 1896-1971) in Aussig (now Ústí nad Labem, Czech Republic) in northern Bohemia.
-She learnt the basics of piano playing while working with her father, who was a pianist.
+She learnt the basics of her musical craft from her father, who was a pianist.
 In 1939, the family moved to Cologne to enable their daughter to study piano.
 She was initially taught at the Rheinische Musikschule by Frieda Stahl, a pupil of Theodor Leschetitzky.
 Prof Hermann Pillney then took on the talented pupil at the State Academy.
-In March 1943, Erika Frieser obtained her secondary school leaving certificate in Cologne.
+In March 1943, Erika Frieser obtained her school leaving certificate in Cologne.
 In July, shortly before the destruction of Cologne, the Friesers moved to Vienna to further their daughter's piano studies.
 Prof Friedrich Wührer and later Prof Josef Dichler accepted her into their classes at the Vienna Academy of Music.
 The turmoil of the war took Erika Frieser to Salzburg in 1945.
 Here she was finally able to continue her studies, as the "Mozarteum" was the first music academy to reopen after the war.
-She received her final artistic polish there from Professor Franz Ledwinka, with whom she passed her concert exam in June 1946.
+There,the finishing touches to her artistic training were provided by Professor Franz Ledwinka, with whom she passed her concert exam in June 1946.

 That same summer, Erika Frieser began her career as a soloist with a debut at the Salzburg Festival.
 Under the direction of Erneste Ansermet, she took on the piano part in Igor Stravinsky's ballet Petrushka in a concert with the Vienna Philharmonic Orchestra.
 In autumn, she gave her first solo recital at the Vienna Musikverein.
 In the Brahms Hall, she presented a demanding programme with works by Johannes Brahms, Paul Hindemith, Joaquín Turina and Franz Liszt.
 At the age of twenty, she gave up the teaching career she had begun at the Mozarteum and returned to Germany to further establish herself as a concert pianist.
-The Mozarteum proudly reported in its annual report on the great success of its graduate at the German Pianist Competition (with Walter Gieseking on the jury) in Frankfurt am Main in 1947: Erika Frieser had won first prize!
+However, Salzburg did not forget her - the Mozarteum proudly reported in its annual review on the great success of its graduate at the German Piano Competition (with Walter Gieseking on the jury) in Frankfurt am Main in 1947: Erika Frieser had won first prize!
 This success gave the young pianist a major career boost with numerous solo engagements.

 From 1947 to 1951, Erika Frieser lived with her parents in Karlsruhe.

-In 1969, Erika Frieser moved her main residence to Austria, where she settled in Hof near Salzburg.
-Her new aim in life was now to channel her diverse pianistic experience into teaching.
-In 1971, she applied to the Mozarteum with an impressive artistic curriculum vitae, which she added two years later with great motivation: "I would like to continue living in Salzburg and pass on my rich concert experience to young people."
+In 1969, Erika Frieser moved her main residence to Austria, where she settled in Hof bei Salzburg.
+Her newly discovered aim in life was to channel her diverse pianistic experience into teaching.
+In 1971, she applied to the Mozarteum with an impressive artistic curriculum vitae, claiming two years later: "I would like to continue living in Salzburg and pass on my rich concert experience to young people."
 (Curriculum vitae of Erika Frieser on 11 July 1973 / Kunst-Archiv Salzburg).
 In autumn 1973, Frieser finally received her first teaching position in the subject "Piano, Vocal and Instrumental Accompaniment" at the Mozarteum and negotiations were soon held regarding an appointment as "Associate University Professor", the common professional title at the time.
 According to the Rector's Office, she took up a professorship with 20 teaching hours on 21 March 1975.
 Erika Frieser always managed to reconcile her demanding teaching activities with her numerous concert appearances.
 Her skill and organisational talent also benefited the Mozarteum when she was elected head of department in the 1979/80 academic year.
 She reached the pinnacle of her university career on 1 October 1982 when she was appointed "Full Professor of Piano Chamber Music, Vocal and Instrumental Accompaniment at the Mozarteum University of Music and Performing Arts in Salzburg".
-Frieser continued to organise her major concert tours tirelessly, for which she always had to submit a permit from the Federal Ministry.
+Frieser continued to organise her major concert tours tirelessly, for which she always had to obtain a permit from the Federal Ministry.
 An application from 1982 shows how determined she was: "I apologise for submitting my application relatively late.
-This tour [Athens (Greece), Cairo and Alexandria (Egypt), Amman (Jordan), Beirut (Lebanon), Damascus and Aleppo (Syria)] has been planned for a long time, but I had doubts about being able to do it because of the operation on both my hands (carpal tunnel syndrome) and the post-operative complications that arose.
-Now, however, I can see for a few days that I will be able to play again from mid-February."
-Whenever possible, the piano teacher offered piano masterclasses during her concert tours, for example in Japan in 1987 - a practice she had been successfully practising in Europe for a long time.
+This tour [Athens (Greece), Cairo and Alexandria (Egypt), Amman (Jordan), Beirut (Lebanon), Damascus and Aleppo (Syria)] has been planned for a long time, but I had doubts about being able to realise it because of the operation on both my hands (carpal tunnel syndrome) and the post-operative complications that arose.
+Over the last few days, however, it has become clear that I will be able to play again from mid-February."
+Whenever possible, the piano teacher offered piano masterclasses during her concert tours, for example in Japan in 1987 - a practice she had long been cultivating in Europe.
 In addition to her own students, numerous musicians around the world also benefited from her artistry.
 Professor Erika Frieser retired in 1995.
 She died on 25 September 2011 at the age of 84.